 • Taxable sales reflect a strong bounce-back with a 3.7% increase between February and May 2020, with the strongest numbers coming from retail (12.9%), while food remained stable (0.2%) and restaurants saw a decline (-12.8%).

 • Credit and debit card spending is up both in Arizona and nationally.

 • There are no signs of distress (bankruptcy) according to the latest numbers available.

 To access the recording of Dr. Christopher Thornberg's full presentation please complete the form above.

 Alliance Bank of Arizona, a division of Western Alliance Bank, Member FDIC, helps business clients realize their ambitions.
 Founded in 2003, Alliance Bank of Arizona offers a full spectrum of loan, deposit and treasury management capabilities, plus superior service.
 With nine offices in Greater Phoenix, Tucson and Flagstaff, along with Western Alliance Bank’s powerful array of specialized financial services, the banking division is a valued resource for Arizona’s business, real estate, professional, municipal and nonprofit communities.
-Alliance Bank’s wide-ranging commitment to giving back to its communities earned the prestigious 2018 Corporate Philanthropy Award from the Phoenix Business Journal.
+Alliance Bank’s wide-ranging commitment to giving back to its communities has earned the prestigious Corporate Philanthropy Award from the Phoenix Business Journal.
 Western Alliance Bank is the primary subsidiary of Phoenix-based Western Alliance Bancorporation.
-One of the country’s top-performing banking companies, Western Alliance was #1 best-performing of the 50 largest public U.S. banks for 2019 by S&P Global Market Intelligence listing and ranks high on the Forbes “Best Banks in America” list year after year.
+One of the country’s top-performing banking companies, Western Alliance was #1 best-performing of the 50 largest public U.S. banks in the most recent S&P Global Market Intelligence listing and ranks high on the Forbes “Best Banks in America” list year after year.